gazebosim/gz-msgs/README.md

 # Ignition Messages

 ** Igntioin Message protobuf messages and functions for robot applications.**

 Ignition Messages is a component in the ignition framework, a set of libraries designed to rapidly develop robot applications.

   [http://ignitionrobotics.org](http://ignitionrobotics.org)

+## Dependencies

+Install required dependencies as follows:

+    sudo apt-get install libprotobuf-dev protobuf-compiler libprotoc-dev

 ## Installation

 Standard installation can be performed in UNIX systems using the following
 steps:

  - mkdir build/